PrefectHQ/prefect-databricks/README.md

 ## Welcome!

-Prefect integrations for interacting with Databricks
+Prefect tasks and subflows for interacting with Databricks.

+The tasks within this collection were created by a code generator using the service's OpenAPI spec.

+The service's REST API documentation can be found [here](https://docs.databricks.com/dev-tools/api/index.html).

 ## Getting Started